1994 Serb J-21 Jastreb shootdown: Air strike, detection and engagement

 Early on 27 February 1994, six pilots from the 92nd Brigade of the RS air force, including the brigade commander, Lieutenant Colonel Zvezdan Pešić, were transferred from Banja Luka to Udbina for a mission.
 They were joined by two RSK air force pilots.
 The briefing was conducted by staff from both the RS and RSK air forces.
-The mission involved two attacks on Army of the Republic of Bosnia and Herzegovina (ARBiH) armament factories located in towns in central Bosnia – one by six Jastrebs on the MMK Bratstvo arms factory at Novi Travnik, and the second by two Orao's on the Slavko Rodić weapons plant at Bugojno.
+The mission involved two attacks on Army of the Republic of Bosnia and Herzegovina (ARBiH) armament factories located in towns in central Bosnia.
+One attack was to be conducted by six J-21 Jastreb aircraft on the MMK Bratstvo arms factory at Novi Travnik, and the second by two Orao's on the Slavko Rodić weapons plant at Bugojno.
 According to the aviation author Bojan Dimitrijević, it was planned that the RS air force command centre in Banja Luka would transmit a codeword to signal that the skies over the target area were clear, but communications problems meant that Pešić had to decide whether to launch the mission without that information.
-About 06:00 on 28 February, the eight aircraft commenced take-off and turned north east from Udbina, flying low over the hilly terrain until they reached the area between the towns of Jajce and Ključ about 06:21.
+About 06:00 on 28 February, eight aircraft took off from Udbina, turning north east.
+They flew low over the hilly terrain, reaching the area between the towns of Jajce and Ključ about 06:21.
 Visibility was excellent.

-At this time, a British airborne warning and control system (AWACS) aircraft flying over Hungary as part of Operation Deny Flight detected at least six of the aircraft.
+At this time, a British airborne warning and control system (AWACS) aircraft–flying over Hungary as part of the NATO operation–detected at least six aircraft.
 Its crew warned them via radio to land, exit the no-fly zone, or be engaged, but received no response.
 About 06:35, the AWACS crew contacted a pair of F-16s from the 526th Fighter Squadron conducting combat air patrol (CAP) operations over the city of Mostar about 150 km south of Novi Travnik.
 Low on fuel, the US aircraft nevertheless responded and spotted the attacking Jastrebs.
 They re-issued the warning, but were also ignored, and the Jastrebs continued their attack.
 According to Dimitrijević, they did not receive the warnings because their aircraft could not receive the frequency on which the warning was issued.
 Having delivered their attack, the Jastrebs headed back to base, flying at an altitude of about 1500 m to reduce radar signature and vulnerability.
-The attack was a clear violation of the no-fly zone, so having been cleared to open fire, at 06:42 Captain Robert G. Wright launched a radar-guided AIM-120 missile which hit the trailing Jastreb and it crashed just outside the village of Bratstvo.
-Five minutes later, Wright fired a heat-seeking AIM-9 missile which hit another Jastreb which crashed near the village of Crkveno 15 km from Ključ.
+The attack was a clear violation of the no-fly zone; having been cleared to open fire, Captain Robert G. Wright launched a radar-guided AIM-120 missile at 06:42 which hit the trailing Jastreb and it crashed just outside the village of Bratstvo.
+Five minutes later, Wright fired a heat-seeking AIM-9 missile which hit another Jastreb and it crashed near the village of Crkveno 15 km from Ključ.
 The Jastrebs scattered, and, about 06:48, Wright scored a direct hit on another Jastreb with an AIM-9 which destroyed the aircraft.
 His wingman, Captain Scott O'Grady, fired an AIM-9 at one of the fleeing Jastrebs but missed.